Azure/mongodb-atlas-landing-zone-accelerator/docs/wiki/Cleanup.md

 # Cleanup Guide

-Follow these steps to safely and completely clean up all resources provisioned by this Terraform solution.
+Follow these steps to safely and completely clean up all resources provisioned through this deployment guide.

 ---